CodeWringer/GodotSharpBaseApp/readme.md

 After having cloned this repository, you should be able to build and run the project right away.
 Then, make it your own:

 1. Change out the `app/icon.png` image for your own.
+2. Change the name of the project to your own.
+For that, in Godot, navigate to `Project > Project Settings > Application > config` and change the name to your preference.
+Be mindful that changing the name affects several other things in Godot, such as the name of the user-specific data directory.
-2. If you're working with Visual Studio, the solution file can be found in `app` and is called `app.sln`.
+3. If you're working with Visual Studio, the solution file can be found in `app` and is called `app.sln`.
-3. Write your model of business data, inside the `app/business/model` directory and integrate your model into the `app/business/state/ApplicationState.cs` class.
+4. Write your model of business data, inside the `app/business/model` directory and integrate your model into the `app/business/state/ApplicationState.cs` class.
-4. Define the application-level settings as fields inside the `app/business/state/ApplicationSettings.cs` class.
+5. Define the application-level settings as fields inside the `app/business/state/ApplicationSettings.cs` class.

 ## Gotchas
 * Due to how Godot automatically adds the contents of the Godot project to the Godot associated C# project, it is best practice to **avoid** adding C# sub-projects within the directory structure of the Godot project.